ppy/osu-wiki/wiki/Tournaments/NDC/2025/en.md

 ## Prizes

-The prizepool totals €750 and will be divided as follows:
+The prize pool totals €750 and was divided as follows:

 | Placing | Prize(s) |
 | :-: | :-- |